» Links to institutional policies and guidelines

 - The data must be deposited in a trusted repository, ensuring open access via the repository, as soon as possible and within the deadlines set out in the DMP.

-Chapter 16.
-Open Science - excerpts from the Programme Guide (p.40ff):
+Chapter 17.
+Open Science - excerpts from the Programme Guide (p.42ff):

 - Research data management (RDM) is mandatory in Horizon Europe for projects generating or reusing data.
-If you expect to generate or reuse data and/or other research outputs (except for publications), you are required to outline in a maximum of one page how these will be managed.
-Further details on this are provided in the proposal template in the relevant section on open science.
+If you expect to generate or reuse data and/or other research outputs (except for publications), please see relevant details in the proposal template.

 - Data management plans (DMPs) are a cornerstone for responsible management of research outputs, notably data and are mandatory in Horizon Europe for projects generating and/or reusing data (on requirements and the frequency of DMPs as deliverables consult the AGA article 17.